sampsyo/home/_drafts/flash.md

 others interact with Flash's internal data structures.
 Both kinds of instructions can coexist and exchange data.

+This example script can run both under plain ol' `sh` and with Flash.
+Let's compare the performance.
+To make the comparison meaningful, we'll try two settings: one where both routes read a plain 3.9 GB text GFA file[^chr8] and one where both odgi and Flash get to start from their respective efficient binary file formats.

+Here are some results:[^setup]

 TK and in fact, this can run unmodified in a real shell. measure performance against odgi. compare:
 - odgi from og
 - odgi from gfa